1: The Department

 If you cannot find what you are looking for online, or you need to speak to someone, you can find the key contacts below.

 The administrative home of the Department of Economics is in the Social Sciences Building.
 Our campus map can be viewed at www.warwick.ac.uk/maps.
 Most University room numbers are in three parts, each of which conveys information.
 For example, to find S1.132:

 - S = Social Sciences building

-- 0. = the ground floor (0 = ground floor, 1 = first floor etc.)
+- 1. = the first floor (0 = ground floor, 1 = first floor etc.)

-- .98 = the room number
+- .132 = the room number

 The key committees responsible for the MSc degree programmes are: